 The driver has a lap-shoulder belt.
 Here's how to wear it properly.

-- 1. Close and lock the door. - Adjust the seat (to see how, see "Seats" in the Index) so you can sit up straight.
+- Close and lock the door. - Adjust the seat (to see how, see "Seats" in the Index) so you can sit up straight.

-- Pick up the latch plate and pull the belt across you.
-Don't let it get twisted. - 4.
-Push the latch plate into the buckle until it clicks.
+Pick up the latch plate and pull the belt across you.
+Don't let it get twisted.